 - 18 Most respondents (six of the eight comment letters- four national standard setters, an enforcer and a user) agreed that the disclosure requirements in IFRS 15 result in entities providing useful information to users of financial statements.
-During the targeted outreach, users expressed strong support for the current package of disclosures.
-They elaborated on why different disclosures are useful including the two where concerns have been expressed.
+Users expressed strong support for the current package of disclosures.
+They elaborated on why different disclosures are useful including those where concerns have been expressed.
 However, two respondents (national standard setters) questioned the usefulness of the disclosure of changes in contract assets and contract liabilities and the remaining performance obligations.
-The concern on the former is due to the costs of providing the information while the concern on the latter is due to the comparability.
-One of the respondents with concerns suggested limiting the changes in contract assets and contract liabilities to long-term business models. - 19 As noted in Appendix 2, user respondents to the academic survey affirmed the usefulness of disclosures while preparer respondents indicated that disclosures were among the costliest component of IFRS 15 requirements.
+The concern on the former is due to the costs of providing the information while the concern on the latter is due to the presentation options and practical expedients.
+One of the respondents with concerns suggested limiting the changes in contract assets and contract liabilities to long-term business models. - As noted in Appendix 2, user respondents to the academic survey affirmed the usefulness of disclosures while preparer respondents indicated that disclosures were among the costliest component of IFRS 15 requirements.